 - 1. How to weight evidence - 2.
 How and where to set bands in relation to ecological responses - 3.
 Whether attribute tables should vary spatially - 4.
-Whether TN and TP attributes for ecosystem health are more appropriate than nitrate and DRP (as per a group member's suggestion by email after the meeting)
+Whether TN and TP attributes for ecosystem health are more appropriate than nitrate and DRP (as per Marc's suggestion by email after the meeting)